Glossary

 What Is an Original Equipment Manufacturer?

-The term OEM is mostly mentioned in connection with two large industries: IT and automotive.
-But what does OEM mean?
-The abbreviation stands for “original equipment manufacturer”.
-It refers to any company that manufactures products for or parts designed to be incorporated into an end product from a different company.
+OEM comes up most often in two industries: IT and automotive.
+The abbreviation stands for "original equipment manufacturer," and it refers to any company that manufactures products or parts designed to be incorporated into an end product made by a different company.

-For a vehicle manufacturer, this might be a spark plug manufactured to fit into a specific model of car.
-In an IT setting, an OEM company might produce the processor for a laptop or desktop computer.
-Microsoft could also be referred to as an OEM since they supply the operating system that is intended to be used with computers manufactured by Dell, HP, or a different company.
+For a vehicle manufacturer, this might be a spark plug built to fit one specific model of car.
+In an IT setting, an OEM might produce the processor inside a laptop or desktop.
+Microsoft also qualifies as an OEM when it supplies an operating system intended to ship on computers built by Dell, HP, or anyone else.

 KEY TAKEAWAYS